iris-hep/iris-hep.github.io/pages/glossary.md

   * Run 4 or HL-LHC - The LHC running period which nominally starts from 2026, with the upgraded high luminosity LHC and upgraded ATLAS and CMS detectors

-  * S2I2-HEP - The original conceptualization project for the software institute.
+  * S2I2-HEP - The [original conceptualization project](http://s2i2-hep.org) for the software institute.
 It produced both the [S2I2-HEP Strategic Plan](https://arxiv.org/abs/1712.06592)  and (working with the HEP Software Foundation) drove the [Community White Paper](https://arxiv.org/abs/1712.06982)  process.

   * Snowmass - The [Snowmass process](https://snowmass-wiki.fnal.gov/wiki/Main_Page) is a high energy physics community planning process organized by the Division of Particles and Fields of the American Physical Society.
 The last such process took place in 2012-2013 and a new one is being planned for 2020-2021.

+  * SSC - The Sustainable Software Core is a functional area in the IRIS-HEP institute which focuses on general methods for producing and maintaining sustainable software.

   * SSL - The [Scalable Systems Laboratory](https://iris-hep.org/ssl.html) provides an integration path for the output of IRIS-HEP R&D to be integrated into the production infrastructure of the LHC experiments.

+  * TEO - [Training, Education and Outreach](https://iris-hep.org/ssc.html), one of the main focuses of the SSC area in the IRIS-HEP institute

   * US-CMS